Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 For more, check out 10 Strategies for Moms to Get Better Sleep.

-You cannot pour from an empty cup.
+Because you cannot pour from an empty cup.
 To have anything to give to the people and things you love, you have to take care of yourself.
-Which means intentional self care.
+Which means intentional self-care.

 Things like: